Andreas Önver Cetrez

 Supervisors: Professors Valerie DeMarinis, Uppsala University, and Anthony J. Marsella, University of Hawaii

 In my research I have primarily used the disciplines of psychology of religion, cultural psychology, and ritual studies.
-My scientific activity so far has been to contribute both empirically as well as theoretically to topics related to ethnic and religious identity, meaning-making, ritualization, acculturation, religion and conflict studies, refugee health and acculturation, in all cases most strongly in relation to migration populations in postmodern and secularized societies.
+My scientific activity so far has been to contribute both empirically as well as theoretically to topics related to ethnic and religious identity, resilience, meaning-making, ritualization, acculturation, religion and conflict studies, refugee health and acculturation, in all cases most strongly in relation to migration populations in postmodern and secularised societies.

-Since my disputation I have published several articles in journals, chapters, and own edited books, related to the following themes:
+During my academic career I have published several articles in journals, chapters, and own edited books, related to the following themes:

 Religion, identity, and youth